Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

 ## UX assessment

-It’s possible to display the Nets eID Broker to the user with either a pop-up or redirecting the browser to Nets eID Broker.
-They are equally secure ways to authenticate the end-user.
-The user experience is quite different, and the decision is up to you.
+You can integrate with the Signaturgruppen Broker using either a pop-up window or a full-screen browser redirect.
+Both methods provide equally secure user authentication.
+The choice between them depends on your preferred user experience.

 > See the [GitHub .net core demo](https://github.com/Signaturgruppen-A-S/signaturgruppen-broker-demo) for example code